pivotal/docs-tap/aws-services/install-aws-services.hbs.md

       [Plan and configure your infrastructure](#config-infra) earlier.
     - `SECURITY-GROUP-ID` are the IDs of any security groups you created in [Plan and configure your infrastructure](#config-infra) earlier.
-    - `SUBNET-ID` is the ID of a Subnet used for the Resource that you chose or created in [Plan and configure your infrastructure](#config-infra) earlier.
+    - `SUBNET-ID` is the ID of the subnet used for the resource that you chose or created in [Plan and configure your infrastructure](#config-infra) earlier.
     - `INSTANCE-CLASS` is the instance type of the RDS instance.
 The default is `db.t3.micro`.
     - `ENGINE-VERSION` is the engine version.
 For PostgreSQL the default is `13.7`.